A moving and thought-provoking novel from literary rising star Julie Cohen about one life, lived twice. How different can it be?

 Emotional and seriously powerful. - FABULOUS MAGAZINE, SUN ON SUNDAY

 In the hands of a less skilful author this could have been an unsubtle gimmick to make a point about gender but Julie Cohen has written a powerful and memorable story of small town secrets, family dynamics and the sense that some things are just meant to be. - SUNDAY EXPRESS

 This elegantly written novel also examines much that is universal: teen love, parent-child relations, class division and small-town prejudice. - DAILY MAIL

 Julie Cohen grew up in the western mountains of Maine.
 Her house was just up the hill from the library and she spent many hours walking back and forth, her nose in a book.
 She studied English Literature at Brown University and Cambridge University and is a popular speaker and teacher of creative writing, including classes for the Guardian and Literature Wales.
-Her books have been translated into fifteen languages and have sold nearly a million copies; DEAR THING was a Richard and Judy Book Club pick.
-Julie lives in Berkshire with her husband, son and a terrier of dubious origin.
+Her books have been translated into fifteen languages and have sold over a million copies; DEAR THING and TOGETHER were Richard and Judy Book Club picks.
+Julie lives in Berkshire with her son and a terrier of dubious origin.